tdbgamer/atlanta_fp_rust/PITCHME.md

 ## Zero-cost abstractions

-- Rust compiler has deep insight into lifetimes of objects, mutability, and many guarantees that allow it to do optimizations.
+- Rust compiler offers strict guarantees about lifetimes, mutability, etc. that allow it to do big compile time optimizations.
-- Many high level abstractions, like futures or iterators, are completely torn out at compile time.
+- Many high level abstractions, like futures and iterators, are completely torn out at compile time.

 ---